cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

 ## Vote on it

-Have both Alice and Bob vote yes on it:
+Have both Alice and Bob vote "yes" on it:

 <CodeGroup>